castorini/anserini/docs/start-here.md

 We call them "documents" even though in reality they may be webpages, passages, PDFs, Powerpoint slides, Excel spreadsheets, or even images, audio, or video.

 The output of retrieval is a ranking of documents (i.e., a ranked list, or just a sorted list).
-Documents are identified by unique ids, and so a ranking is simply a list of ids.
+Documents are identified by unique IDs, and so a ranking is simply a list of IDs.
 The document contents can serve as input to downstream processing, e.g., fed into the prompt of a large language model as part of retrieval augmentation or generative question answering.

 **Relevance** is perhaps the most important concept in information retrieval.